google/swiftshader/docs/ASAN.rst

-In Subzero, AddressSanitizer depends on being able to find and instrument calls to various functions such as malloc() and free(), and as such the .pexe file being translated must not have had those symbols stripped.
-Subzero will not complain if it is told to translate a .pexe file with its symbols stripped, but it will not be able to find calls to malloc() and free(), so AddressSanitizer will not work correctly in the final executable.
+In Subzero, AddressSanitizer depends on being able to find and instrument calls to various functions such as malloc() and free(), and as such the .pexe file being translated must not have had those symbols stripped or inlined.
+Subzero will not complain if it is told to translate a .pexe file with its symbols stripped, but it will not be able to find calls to malloc(), calloc(), free(), etc., so AddressSanitizer will not work correctly in the final executable.

+Furthermore, pnacl-clang automatically inlines some calls to calloc(), even with inlining turned off, so we provide wrapper scripts, sz-clang.py and sz-clang++.py, that normally just pass their arguments through to pnacl-clang or pnacl-clang++, but add instrumentation to replace calls to calloc() at the source level if they are passed -fsanitize-address.

 These are the steps to compile hello.c to an instrumented object file::

-    pnacl-clang -o hello.nonfinal.pexe hello.c
+    sz-clang.py -fsanitize-address -o hello.nonfinal.pexe hello.c
     pnacl-finalize --no-strip-syms -o hello.pexe hello.nonfinal.pexe
     pnacl-sz -fsanitize-address -filetype=obj -o hello.o hello.pexe